 As different statistics assigned the same OIDs will be inaccessible through SNMP, take measures to ensure that there are no OID conflicts.

-• The runtime annotations provided by the rhino-ra module are the easiest way to assign OIDs.
+module are the easiest way to assign OIDs.
 These annotations keep the statistic metadata and code together.
-You can use runtime annotations for parameter set interfaces and counter statistics.
+You can use runtime annotations for parameter set interfaces and counter statistics. -

-• The compile-time annotations provided by the slee-annotations module and the stats-annotations module overlap significantly.
-Don’t combine these annotations within an application.
+module overlap significantly.
+Don’t combine these annotations within an application. -

 Validating static OIDs